btoll/benjamintoll.com/content/post/tls.md

 	- A [message authentication code] ensures that none of the bits have been fiddled with in transit by a third-party and prevents undetected data loss.

+Let's look at an example of HTTPS.
 As for the handshake itself, the description below can serve as a condensed and simplified version of the negotiation between client and server.
 Note that this has been simplified for clarity and understanding.
 For example, depending upon the cipher suite selected by the server, the handshake could look greatly different, i.e., the client also providing authentication by sending the server its own signed certificate, among other things.

 1. Negotiation phase: